renzmann/renzmann.github.io/content/emacsd.md

 Generally, though, indentation behavior is set by major-mode functions, which may or may not use Emacs' built-in indentation functions.
-For instance, when trying to find the functions behind indentation in shell mode, I cam across `smie.el`, whose introductory comments include this gem:
+For instance, when trying to find the functions behind indentation in shell mode, I came across `smie.el`, whose introductory comments include this gem:

 > OTOH we had to kill many chickens, read many coffee grounds, and practice